Undergraduate programmes starting in September 2022

-- regretfully Reject your application (this does not prevent you from applying again in a subsequent year)
+- no offer - we will inform you that your application has been unsuccessful this time.
+This does not prevent you from applying again in a subsequent year.

 Responding to our offers

 Many candidates will receive dual offers for both first and second year entry.
-Although one of these will be the main offer, candidates who accept this may easily change their main offer to the alternative year once their results are known.
+Candidates who decide to accept a secondary offer can have their main offer updated at UCAS.

 Some subject areas may invite applicants to interview before an offer is made.
-In others, applicants who hold offers are invited to join a group applicant visit day to help you decide if you would like to accept your offer of a place at Heriot-Watt.
-The Education Liaison Service is pleased to arrange informal visits to the University for applicants and potential applicants on request.
+In others, applicants who hold offers are invited to join a group Offer Holder Day to help you decide if you would like to accept your offer of a place at Heriot-Watt.
+The Student Recruitment Office is pleased to arrange informal visits to the University for applicants and potential applicants on request.